JaimeCardenas176/JaimeCardenas176/README.md

 - ⚡ Fun fact: ...
 -->
 ## ℹ About me
-I'm Jaime Cárdenas and Im a mainly front-end developer starting to doing full-stack, always researching how to better solve problems, love learning new stuff so im on the way for golang, clean code & software architecrure, DS & Algorithms.
+I'm Jaime Cárdenas and Im a mainly front-end developer, specialiced in Angular, starting to do full-stack stuff, always researching how to better solve problems, love learning new stuff so im in the way for golang, clean code & software architecrure, DS & Algorithms.

 ## 👨‍💻 What I can Do
 <table>